 The Two Groups: Digestive Enzymes vs. Systemic Enzymes

-Digestive enzymes: These enzymes are specifically designed to digest the main macronutrients in foods.
+These enzymes are specifically designed to digest the main macronutrients in foods (starch, protein, fats, fiber, etc).
 A typical digestive enzyme formula will usually only contain protease, lipase, amylase and maybe a couple of other enzymes.
-These enzymes only work on the food as a digestive aid—they will not improve systemic processes.
+These enzymes only work on the food as a digestive aid, and they will not make much impact on systemic processes.

-Systemic enzymes: Also known as “metabolic” enzymes, these enzymes are used by the body to power a number of metabolic processes.
-Systemic enzyme formulas will contain a broad-spectrum of various enzymes.
+Also known as "metabolic" enzymes, these enzymes are used by the body to power a number of metabolic processes, such as, breaking down toxins, reducing inflammation, and repairing organs and tissues.
+Systemic enzyme formulas will contain a broad-spectrum of various enzymes, and a high amount of proteolytic (or protein digesting) enzymes as well.

 Why the "Enzyme Confusion" is a Problem for Your Pet